staabm/staabm.github.io/_posts/2022-06-19-phpstan-dba-type-inference.md

 ```

 This kind of error easily happen when new SQL queries are implemented or the database schema is changed,
-while not every spot in the codebase adjusted for the changed datatype.
+while not every spot in the codebase was adjusted for the changed column type.

 ### complex sql queries